Food provision, cUlture and Environment in secondary schooLs (FUEL) Study

 • This gives an opportunity to examine the influence of a legal requirement to meet school food standards by comparing schools which are, versus those which are not required by law to meet them.

-We will recruit 44 secondary schools in the West Midlands to take part (22 that are required to adhere and 22 that do not have to adhere to the standards).
+We recruited 44 secondary schools in the West Midlands to take part (22 that are required to adhere and 22 that do not have to adhere to the standards).

-We will compare the provision, sale and consumption of foods in schools and how schools implement the School Food Standards and the recommendations set out in the School Food Plan.
+We compared the provision, sale and consumption of foods in schools and how schools implemented the School Food Standards and the recommendations set out in the School Food Plan.

-This will be done through a variety of data collection methods.
+This was achieved through a variety of data collection methods.

 1. Schools

-Schools taking part in the FUEL study will be asked to complete a number of tasks:
+Schools taking part in the FUEL study were asked to complete a number of tasks:

 • Share some key data and documents with the researchers about school food